 Rostro de Cristo Volunteer Program

-Affiliation:St. James Society; Archdiocese of Boston; Roman Catholic
+Affiliation:St. James Society; Archdiocese of Boston; Roman Catholic Church

-Goal of Program:Rostro de Cristo is a Catholic program whose mission is to provide spiritual and educational opportunities for people of faith to live out the Gospel of Jesus Christ together with the people of Ecuador.
+Goal of Program:Rostro de Cristo is a Catholic program who provides spiritual and educational opportunities for people of faith to live out the Gospel of Jesus Christ together with the people of Ecuador.
 The program invites participants to: be in relationship with the Ecuadorian people and reflect on the face of Christ in their joys and struggles; support Ecuadorian people in their work to achieve a justice rooted in Gospel values in their developing communities; and lead a simple lifestyle and build an intentional Christian community.
 In this way, Rostro de Cristo participants are witnesses to the Gospel and a source of hope and light in the community.
 These experiences inspire and reinforce the commitment of these participants to service, social justice, and solidarity with the people of Ecuador and the world.

 Service Area:Guayaquil and Duran, Ecuador

-Program Size:Average of 12-14 year-long volunteers.
+Program Size:12-15 year-long volunteers.